boltops-tools/ufo/docs/_docs/customize-cloudformation.md

 title: Customize CloudFormation
 ---

 Under the hood, ufo creates most of the required resources with a CloudFormation stack.
 This includes the ELB, Target Group, Listener, Security Groups, ECS Service, and Route 53 records.
-You might need to customize thees resources.
+You might need to customize these resources.
 Here are the ways to customize the resources that ufo creates.

-1. Settings - This is mainly done with the `.ufo/settings/cfn/default.yml` file.
-This is the recommended way to customize.
+1. Settings - This is done with the `.ufo/settings/cfn/default.yml` file.
+This is the main and recommended way to customize.
 2. Override cfn template - You can specify your own template to use.
 You save this template at `.ufo/settings/cfn/stack.yml`.
-Use this approach as a last resort only when absolutely necessary.
+Use this approach as a last resort only when necessary.

 ## Settings